AnirudhRahul/resemble-enhance/README.md

 You need to prepare a foreground speech dataset and a background non-speech dataset.
 In addition, you can optionally provide the [WHAM! noise dataset](https://github.com/wham-team/wham) for extra noise augmentation and a RIR dataset ([examples](https://github.com/RoyJames/room-impulse-responses)).
 The `scripts/download_data.sh` script can automatically download several public datasets (VoiceBank+DEMAND, Librispeech, VCTK, DNSMOS, and DAPS) and organize them into the following folder structure.
+Run `./scripts/download_data.sh -h` to see all options.
 You can pass flags such as `--dnsmos`, `--voicebank`, or `--librispeech` to download specific datasets.
-If no flags are given, all are downloaded:
+If no flags are given, all are downloaded.
+The script checks each URL before downloading and will report an error if any dataset cannot be reached:

 ```bash